 1. Difference between String Buffer and String Builder in Java

-Here are few notable differences about String Buffer and String Builder for better understanding
+Here are few notable differences between String Buffer and String Builder for a better understanding.

-1)StringBuilder is a non-synchronized version of StringBuffer class.
+1)StringBuilder is a non-synchronized version of the StringBuffer class.
 Methods in StringBuilder

 E.g. all overloaded version of append () method is not synchronized.